 September 9-11, 2019

-Join us for this special staged reading event in partnership with the Alexander Graham Bell Foundation at the Alexander Graham Bell National Historic Site** (559 Chebucto Street) as part of
+This special staged reading event was presented in partnership with the Alexander Graham Bell Foundation at the Alexander Graham Bell National Historic Site** (559 Chebucto Street) as part of

 Flying on Water - A Celebration of Innovation, Imagination & Persistence.